JRishabh1/AI-Research-/README.md

 ## Benchmark

-This is some benchmark model that is experimented by previous scholar.
-Some may also refer this section as literature review.

-For example, I am interested in image data.
-There is a previous scholar worked on this particular image data.
-They used model ABC and the performance is 80%.
+The benchmark I am interested in is 70% for the three class classifier and 80% for the two class classifier.

 ## Proposed Model/Algorithm

-This project uses classifier models like Random Decision  Forest.
+This project uses classifier models like Random Decision Tree, Logistic Regression (OVR for multiclass) and MLP Classifier

 ## Application

-This section explains the procedure of adopting the proposed method onto your data set.
-We show by empirical results the proposed method is better.

-Remark: what do you mean by better? => This is referring to risk/loss functions (the difference between reality and the educated guess from your AI).

-Based on your risk functions, you can present the performance of your proposed model/algorithm versus benchmark.
+The proposed methods are useful as they can be extended to a variety of diseases and can be easily implemented and have the hyperparameters easily tuned for better prediction.